Skip navigation

 Course summary

-Using values based approaches to promote individual strengths, mental wellbeing and independence, Mental Health Nurses support people finding it difficult to cope due to mental health problems.
-Students undertake practice learning experience for 50% of the course in a broad range of placements within NHS Greater Glasgow and Clyde.
+By promoting individual strengths, mental wellbeing and independence, Mental Health Nurses support people who are finding it difficult to cope with aspects of their life due to mental health problems.
+This course focuses on contemporary approaches in the support and treatment available for people with mental health problems.
+You will undertake practice learning experience for 50% of the course in a broad range of placements within NHS Greater Glasgow and Clyde.
 These include NHS community and hospital placements as well as independent and voluntary sector experience.
-During these practice learning experiences students are involved in mental health nursing activities, including assessment and providing care and support for a range of patients relevant to their chosen nursing pathway.
-For all fields there are opportunities for international placement.
-On successful completion of the programme, graduates are eligible for registration as a Registered Nurse with the Nursing and Midwifery Council.
+During these practice learning experiences, you will be involved in mental health nursing activities, including assessment and the provision of care for a range of patients relevant to their chosen nursing pathway.
+There are opportunities for international placements or experiences at various points in the course.
+Your career On successful completion of the course, you will be eligible for registration as a Registered Nurse with the Nursing and Midwifery Council (NMC).
+The course prepares you to become an effective, recovery focused Mental Health Nurses able to work in a range of settings.
+These include hospitals, day services, people's homes, addiction services, eating disorders services, forensic services, services for older adults with mental health problems, including dementia, and Child and Adolescent Mental Health services (CAMHs).
+There are also opportunities in private sector mental health services.

 Professional bodies